Knitschi/CPFCMake/documentation/APIDocGlobalVariables.rst

 ------------------------------------

-CPFCMake introduces some variables of global scope that provide CI-project wide defaults for recurring package settings.
+CPFCMake introduces some variables of global scope that provide CI-project wide defaults for recurring package and package-component settings.
 Most of them can be overridden with optional parameters when adding individual packages.
-This spares the user from repeatedly specifying the same values while at the same time allowing individual values for each package where necessary.
+This spares the user from repeatedly specifying the same values while at the same time allowing individual values for each package-component where necessary.
 The best place to set these variables is in your projects default configuration files in the \c CIBuildConfigurations directory.

 CPF Variables